 Jan.
 28, 2014 — Taylor Henschell will be featured, with Steve Holst adding comic relief.
 Check out the Collective’s column in the Fayetteville Free Weekly, on the December features, Steve Holst and Taylor Henschell.

 The collective is proud to have as a host Fayetteville’s locally owned independent bookstore Nightbird, 205 N. Dickson St. Nightbird Books offers beverages and tasty snacks.
 Buy a book, get a free coffee!
 All ages are welcome at Nightbird Books.
 The featured performance starts at 7:30 p.m.
 An open mic is a vital part of the evening.
 Each open mic performer gets up to four minutes to read original works or verse written by others.
 Our audiences famously encourage open mic readers.
 The main feature as well as the open mikers perform censorship free; strong language is sometimes used.
 After the guest reader, a hat is passed to provide the guest a small stipend and to help fund future readings.
 The collective has been honored with donation of a new book of poetry every month from the University of Arkansas Press — and the raffle is free!
 Often, featured readers offer their own books and chapbooks (and sometimes CDs and DVDs) for sale, autographed.

-The Ozark Poetry Slam meets at 7 p.m. on the second Tuesday of the month at The Phoenix, 402 W. Dickson St. (formerly called Rogue) in Fayetteville.
+The Ozark Poetry Slam meets at 8 p.m. on the third Tuesday of the month at The Stolen Glass, 40 E. Center St. (at College Avenue, east of the Square) in Fayetteville.
+Location new as of January 2014.
+Start time new; come a little early to get settled in.
 Click on Slams for details.